 What Type of Pesto Should I Use?

-I opted for a store-bought sun-dried tomato pesto.
+I used store-bought sun-dried tomato pesto in this recipe.
 Sun-dried tomatoes are super tasty and the colour pops, especially if you garnish with basil.

 Regular basil pesto would work lovely, too, or even more homemade arugula pesto.